smart-on-fhir/health-cards/docs/credential-modeling.md

         * Verifiers should not expect all elements in the VC to exactly match their own records, but can still use elements conveyed in the VC.

-## Mapping into the W3C VC Data Model's JSON-LD Syntax
+## Mapping into the W3C VC Data Model

 To create a structure matching the W3C Verifiable Credential [JSON-LD Syntax](https://www.w3.org/TR/vc-data-model/#json-ld) from a SMART Health Card JWS: